inaka/Jayme/Documentation/V4/Appendix A.md

-# Appendix A: Unit-test your repositories
+# Appendix A: Write your own custom functions